 Tyler Bottema, Treasurer

 Tyler is studying zoology at Weber State University with the goal of becoming a veterinarian, and to that end, he currently works for a veterinary clinic.
 Tyler had always wanted to help the LGBT community but could never figure out the best way on his own.
 When a friend asked him to help with Ogden’s first Pride festival, it was the spark he needed — it kept him motivated and feeling like people actually cared.
 He started out as a volunteer and has now joined the board and is having the time of his life figuring out more ways to help the entire community!
-Tyler lives with his fiancé — who he plans to marry in 2018 — as well as their dog, Kaia, and two cats, Sasha and Chloe.
+Tyler lives with his husband as well as their dog, Kaia, and two cats, Sasha and Chloe.
 His personal hero is Scooby Doo.
 When not working or going to school, you can usually find him reading a book on the couch or building a virtual theme park on his computer.

 Dr. Heather Ambrose